Reinforced Generation of Combinatorial Structures: Hardness of Approximation: Acknowledgments

 \section{Acknowledgments}

 We thank Adam Zsolt Wagner for helping us with AlphaEvolve throughout this project, and for his invaluable advice on our experimental setup --- his insights speeded up our experimentation significantly.
 Swarat Chaudhuri not only helped us with our initial work on \maxcut{3}, but also generously advised us throughout on various approaches to verification --- we are deeply grateful to him for this.
-Sushant Sachdeva worked closely with us on \maxcut{3}, and the design of verifiers, and freely shared his valuable intuition on gadget reductions.
-Pasin Manurangsi replicated some of our early gadgets by hand (especially the~\emph{optimal} gadget that reduces from $P_0^{=}$ to $P^{\neq}$), boosting our confidence early on that AlphaEvove was progressing in the right direction.
+Sushant Sachdeva worked closely with us on \maxcut{3}, TSP, and the design of verifiers and freely shared his valuable intuition on gadget reductions.
+Pasin Manurangsi replicated some of our early gadgets by hand (especially the~\emph{optimal} gadget that reduces from $\predeqv{0}{3}{3}$ to $\predneq$), boosting our confidence early on that AlphaEvolve was progressing in the right direction.
+Pasin also helped us solidify our understanding of~\cite{karpinski2015new,chlebik2022weighted}.
 Sidhanth Mohanty made critical contributions in improving the upper bounds on average-case hardness (\Cref{thm:avg-case-ub}).
 Krishnamurthy (Dj) Dvijotham helped us with the advanced use of MIP solvers, and ablation studies with some of our verifiers.
 His ablation studies convinced us that direct usage of MIP solvers would not scale to the gadget sizes we are operating with.
 Shuang Song helped us with numerous engineering challenges.
-We thank Raluca Ada Popa, Mary Chesus, Jonathan Katz, Ravi Kumar, James Manyika, Yossi Matias, Jelani Nelson, Rina Panigrahy, Amit Sahai, Thomas Steinke and Jalaj Upadhyay for their valuable feedback on the manuscript.
+We thank Mary Chesus, Jonathan Katz, Ravi Kumar, James Manyika, Yossi Matias, Jelani Nelson, Rina Panigrahy, Raluca-Ada Popa, Amit Sahai, Thomas Steinke and Jalaj Upadhyay for their valuable feedback on the manuscript.
 We thank Uri Feige for pointing out an error in a previous version of Appendix~\ref{sec:avg-appendix-ub}.
 We thank Four Flynn and Pushmeet Kohli for their continued support and feedback through the course of this project.

 We especially thank Venkat Guruswami and Madhu Sudan for their ongoing encouragement for this work, and for their incisive perspectives on the current status of various results in inapproximability.
 In particular, Venkat helped us with nuances of the state of the art for $\maxcut{k}$, and pointed us to~\cite{guruswami2009improved,austrin2014new}.